 The white stripes on a candy cane represent the virgin birth, sinless life and purity of our Lord.
 He is the only human being who ever lived on this earth who never committed a single sin.
 Even though He was tempted just as we are, He never sinned.
 1 Peter 2:22 New International Version “He committed no sin, and no deceit was found in his mouth.”

 The narrow red stripes on candy canes represent that by His wounds, we are healed.
 Before the crucifixion Jesus was beaten; the crown of thorns was on His head; His back was raw from the whip.
 Those wounds heal us.
 Isaiah 53:5 New International Version “But he was pierced for our transgressions, he was crushed for our iniquities; the punishment that brought us peace was on him, and by his wounds we are healed.”

 The flavoring in the candy cane is peppermint, which is similar to hyssop.
-Hyssop is in the mint family and was used in Old Testament for purification and sacrifice.
+If you are not aware, Hyssop is in the mint family and was used in Old Testament for purification and sacrifice.
 John 19:29 New International Version “A jar of wine vinegar was there, so they soaked a sponge in it, put the sponge on a stalk of the hyssop plant, and lifted it to Jesus’ lips.”